 David comments, “Lawyers would email the secretaries with work, or physically walk over and hand work to them, leaving no audit trail or visibility of its progress, or how much work was going through the firm in total.”

 “The reprographics team in particular struggled to deal with its workload at times.
 Work was delegated in many ways with lots of mailboxes to monitor.
 On more than one occasion, an important print job would be picked up and lost if that staff member went on leave, resulting in a last-minute rush to meet the deadline.”

 The firm were existing users of BigHand’s digital dictation and speech recognition solutions which was one of the more effective technologies used by lawyers to delegate work.
-After assessing the market, the firm chose BigHand Now as a vehicle to drive operational efficiency in its support functions.
+After assessing the market, the firm chose BigHand Workflow Management as a vehicle to drive operational efficiency in its support functions.

 People over technology

 The project was approached as a people-led business initiative with key stakeholders engaged from the outset to ensure optimal adoption results.
 BigHand worked with Wedlake Bell to complete the firm-wide rollout to more than 230 users in a phased approach.

 Sandra explains, “We decided to roll out over a six-month period, and the technology really only came in at the end of the project once we addressed the main adoption barriers internally.
 BigHand’s expertise was invaluable in helping us to drive business engagement during this period, as well as throughout the actual technology implementation.”

 “We initially thought lawyer adoption would be a problem.”
 David adds.
 “But it really helped that we only needed a simple upgrade from our existing BigHand system, making training requirements very minimal, so the lawyers could see the overall value from the offset.”